thacherT1D/webdevstuff/HTML/Intro_to_HTML.desc.md

 By the end of this lesson you should be able to:

-* Describe what HTML is.
+* Describe what HTML is
 * Create valid HTML with the following:
   * paragraphs
   * headings